petuum/composing_information_system/README.md

 The repository shows how to build a Q&amp;A engine using Forte and existing NLP models, and allows users to quickly re-purpose it for different datasets and/or tasks.

+Given user's query, the Q&amp;A engine helps to search and extract relations in the dataset and generate organized output.
-The current showcase contains two pipelines: data index pipeline, and Q&A pipeline.
+It contains two pipelines: one is data index pipeline, which is to index the dataset, the other is Q&amp;A inference pipeline, which is to do search based on user's input query and output relations.

 ## Dataset